jesperschmidthansen/molsim/newmolsim/README.md

 >> for n=1:40; tic(); [s(n) A]= msum_oct(A); s(n) = toc(); end;
 >> sum(s), mean(s), std(s)
 </code></pre>
 and likwise for msum_mex.
-This shows a speed-up of a factor of approximately 2 on my computer.
-The actual speed-up depends on the array size, hardware, etc.
+This shows a speed-up of a factor of approximately 2 on the computers I have tried.
+The actual speed-up depends on the array size, hardware, optimization flags, etc.
 </p>